¸´ÔÓÐÔÎÄÕªNO£º2004.44

 endemism.
 Perhaps the far-flung Indonesian islands have acted as a series of

-independent "Noah's Arks," each with their own trademark endemic dwarfs and
+independent "Noah's Arks," each with their own trademark endemic

 giants.